Dustin42Codam/libft/README.md

 # libft

 This project is about coding a C library.
-It will contain a lot of general purpose functions your programs will rely upon.
+It contains a lot of general purpose functions which I use in many other projects.

+The goal of this project was to get familiar with the C standard library.
+In the bonus part I also learned how to use linked list.

 It was my first project at 42.